-After sandbox and your application have been started the next thing is to look at the collected data.
-The sandbox environment provides two ways to explore the data: Grafana for metrics/event metrics and Kibana for events.
+After developer sandbox and your application have been started the next thing is to look at the collected data.
+The developer sandbox environment provides two ways to explore the data: Grafana for metrics/event metrics and Kibana for events.
 Yes, it is also possible to look at individual metric records with Kibana, but since they make more sense when added together Grafana is a better option for metrics exploration.

 First log in to Grafana.
 The default user/password is